Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Prime Factorization and Divisors Problems/E _ Prime factors of LCM of array.md

-/*
+# Prime factors of LCM of array

 Given an array arr[] such that 1 <= arr[i] <= 10^12, the task is to find prime factors of LCM of array elements.

 Input  : arr[] = {1, 2, 3, 4, 5, 6, 7, 8}

 Output : 2 3 5 7

 // LCM of n elements is 840 and 840 = 2*2*2*3*5*7

 // so prime factors would be 2, 3, 5, 7

-Input  : arr[] = {20, 10, 15, 60}
-Output : 2 3 5
-// LCM of n elements is 60 and 60 = 2*2*3*5,
-// so prime factors would be 2,3,5

-A simple solution for this problem is to find LCM of n elements in array.
+A **simple solution** for this problem is to find LCM of n elements in array.
 First initialize lcm = 1 then iterate for each element in array and find the lcm of previous result with new element using formula LCM(a, b) = (a * b) / gcd(a, b) i.e., lcm = (lcm * arr[i]) / gcd(lcm, arr[i]) After finding LCM of all n elements we can calculate all prime factors of LCM.